raymondkeogh/doggystyle/README.md

  - [**Git**](https://git-scm.com/) – Version control used to track changes, commit and push code to Github.
  - [**Lighthouse**](https://developers.google.com/web/tools/lighthouse) - Website performance testing utility found in Chrome DevTools.
- - [**DevTools**](https://developers.google.com/web/tools/chrome-devtools) - I used Chrome DevTools to throughout the development of the site to modify elements on the screen live, testing screen responsivness, debugging code and access to the [Lighthouse](https://developers.google.com/web/tools/lighthouse) utility.
+ - [**DevTools**](https://developers.google.com/web/tools/chrome-devtools) - I used Chrome DevTools throughout the development of the site to modify elements on the screen live, testing screen responsivness, debugging code and access to the [Lighthouse](https://developers.google.com/web/tools/lighthouse) utility.
  - [**StackEdit**](https://stackedit.io/editor) Used to help in the creation of this Readme file.
  - [**Pixlr**](https://pixlr.com/e/) - used for editing images for the website and creating png files.
  - [**W3 HTML Validation**](https://validator.w3.org/) - Online HTML valitation tool.